If you’ve ever browsed around the mechanical keyboard community, you’ve certainly run into some keyboards, unlike anything you’ve ever seen before.

 For some, the biggest advantage is the increased ergonomics that come with a shorter keyboard.
 Having your “mouse-hand” move less when shifting between keyboard and mouse keeps your body in a better, more ergonomic position.

-It also saves you time and is more comfortable as you don’t have to skim over the seldom used navigation and numpad.
+It also saves you time and is more comfortable as you don’t have to skim over the seldom-used navigation and numpad.

-Other users may find the portability of the keyboard to be the biggest benefit.
+Other users may find the portability of a mini keyboard to be the biggest benefit.
 A 60% keyboard is easy to toss in a backpack and take with you to work, school, or in a backpack for vacation.
 Being able to have the same great typing experience regardless of where you’re working from is a big reason mechanical keyboard enthusiasts love 60% keyboards.

 Disadvantages of Mini Mechanical Keyboards

-The biggest downside of a 60% keyboard is that you’re forced to do the same functions you’d normally do on a keyboard with much fewer keys.
+The biggest downside of a 60% mini keyboard is that you’re forced to do the same functions you’d normally do on a keyboard with much fewer keys.

 The way that a 60% keyboard makes up for the lack of keys is by offering programmable layers, hotkeys, and macros to speed up your workflow.

-For example, since there’s no arrow keys you would instead hold the Fn key and press some other keys to enact that functionality.
+For example, since there are no arrow keys you would instead hold the Fn key and press some other keys to enact that functionality.
 The mini keyboard will come with a guide on how to use all of the hotkeys built into your keyboard, as well as how to program your own.

 If you tend to use your numpad a lot for work (for example, accountants or financial analysts), then a 60% will likely be too much of a damper on your workflow.
 Here’s a good guide to using programmable layers if you’d like more details about that process.

-Our Best Mini Mechanical Keyboard Picks
+Our Best Mini Mechanical Keyboard List

-The Vortex Poker 3 is by far the most popular 60% mechanical keyboard on the market, and really one of the most popular mechanical keyboards among enthusiasts.
+The Vortex Poker 3 is by far the most popular 60% mini mechanical keyboard on the market, and really one of the most popular mechanical keyboards among enthusiasts.

 Their most recent model is the Poker RGB, which adds RGB backlighting for the first time.